zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 	f_s(\bm{v}, \bm{m}(\bm{p}), \bm{l}) L(\bm{l}, \bm{p}) d\Omega_m(\bm{l}).
 $$

 Unfortunately, Eqn.
 11c is recursive.
-In our case, this means that light scattered by a microfacet can be used to illuminate another in a process known as *multiple scattering*.
+In our case, this means that light scattered by one microfacet can be used to illuminate another in a process known as *multiple scattering*.
 For simplicity (and at the cost of correctness), when building microfacet models, this effect is often neglected, with only the distant illumination (and, thus, *single scattering*) taken into account:

 $$ \tag{11d}
 	L(\bm{v}, \bm{p}) \approx